drninkeo/webserver-time/README.md

 ![image](https://github.com/user-attachments/assets/ecff5eed-acdd-4343-bcce-2049ba88a642)

-### Version 2.3
+### Version 2.4

-- fixed position removed and drag and drop effect added (by long pressing the mouse button)
-- Layout adjustments (mobile + desktop)
-- UTC date problem fixed
+- remove json.config (is no longer needed due to the few settings - see configuration options)
+- Switching the arrangement (vertical or horizontal) is now done by holding down the time display

 ## Installation notes: